Yasmeen Ismail: Career

 She moved to Karachi shortly after her father's death in 1971.
 She got married in 1974.
 Her association with PTV had begun in the late 1960s.
 Theatre lured her away as she became the director of the Karachi chapter of the Gripp's Theatre in 1980.
 She directed around two dozen plays.
 Their plays, mostly written/adapted by playwright Imran Aslam, were appreciated by people.
 A little before Ramazan in 2002, she directed her last play, titled Osama Ho To Samaney Aiy, which was written by Aslam.

 Personal life

 At the time of her death, her son, Amal Ismail, was a 22-year-old entrepreneur and her daughter an 18-year-old student of the Indus Valley School of Art and Architecture.
-Her husband, Tariq Ismail, was a managing director of one of Pakistan's largest distribution companies.
+Her husband, Tariq Ismail, was the managing director of one of Pakistan's largest distribution companies.

 Illness and death

-After battling ovarian cancer for 5 years, Ismail died from ovarian cancer on 18 January 2002 in Karachi.
+After battling ovarian cancer for 5 years, Ismail succumbed to the disease on 18 January 2002 in Karachi.
 She was laid to rest after Asr prayers on Friday in the Army Graveyard in Defence Housing Authority in Karachi.